caseykneale/PickingALanguage2020/README.md

 ## My Suggestions

 ### Data
+For my needs I find Julia typically fits the bill.
+That said - every project is different.
+Sometimes I run to R for some vetted statistical methods.
+But, I mostly find myself creating new algorithms so I run to Julia for fast prototyping and fast deployment.

 | Primary Need | Secondary Need | Tertiary Need | Platform                    | Okay With  | Language |
 |     :-:      | :-:            | :-:           | :-:                         | :-:        | :-:      |
 | Mathematics  | Speed          | Easy          | Mac, Win, Linux, Web, Cloud | JIT        | Julia    |